Kvoril/Kvoril/README.md

-Hey, I’m @Kvoril, also known as Dylan Cohen.
+Hey, I’m @Kvoril, also known as Dylan James Cohen.

 I'm messing about with a variety of things within gamedev and cybersecurity.